That's My Uncle

-That's My Uncle is a 1935 British comedy film directed by George Pearson and starring Mark Daly, Richard Cooper and Betty Astell.
-It was made at Twickenham Studios as a quota quickie for release by Universal Pictures.
+That's My Uncle (also known as The Iron Woman) is a 1935 British comedy film directed by George Pearson and starring Mark Daly, Richard Cooper and Betty Astell.
+It was written by Michael Barringer based on the 1932 play The Iron Woman by Frederick J. Jackson, and was made at Twickenham Studios as a quota quickie for release by Universal Pictures.